 The original consent had provision for 3,000 homes, with a contingency of an additional 10% (3,300), of which 30% were affordable housing.
 It also included land for employment, retail, community and sporting facilities, open space and highways on land in the parishes of Bourn and Caxton.

-Lower Cambourne is the westernmost village and is adjacent to Great Cambourne, which is the largest of the three villages.
+The original masterplan for Cambourne, approved in 1996, set out a vision of 3 interlinked villages - each planned around village greens and connected by a central spine road running East to West.
+Lower Cambourne is the westernmost village, Great Cambourne, is the largest of the three villages.
 Upper Cambourne lies between the eastern valley and the Broadway, the road which leads south from the old A428 to the village of Bourn.

 In 2007 an outline application for a further 950 homes, within the boundaries of the original application, for Upper Cambourne was submitted.
 This application was approved in 2011 with 30% affordable housing and financial contributions towards services and facilities within Cambourne.